WHY CHOOSE US?

 Our Experts have been negotiating debt restructurings since the 1980s!!

-Fellow of Chartered Accountants Australia & New Zealand, Registered Liquidator (which qualifies him to be a Voluntary Administrator), Member Association Independent Insolvency Practitioners
+Fellow of Chartered Accountants Australia & New Zealand, Registered Liquidator, Member Association Independent Insolvency Practitioners

 John has more than 30 years specialist experience in corporate recovery, restructuring and reorganisation.
 He was a Partner of one of the Big4 Accounting firms, Ernst & Young in the Transaction Advisory Services Division for 24 years and Leader of the firm’s National Corporate Restructuring practice.
 John’s experience allows him to deliver optimum results for his clients.
 This has been best demonstrated by his key role in a number of complex corporate restructurings including Greyhound Racing NSW Pty Limited and New Cap Reinsurance Corporation Limited.

-Chartered Accountant, Board Member of Association Independent Insolvency Practitioners, Member of Turnaround Management Association, Member Australian Restructuring Insolvency & Turnaround Association, Registered Liquidator (which qualifies him to be a Voluntary Administrator)
+Chartered Accountant, Board Member of Association Independent Insolvency Practitioners, Member of Turnaround Management Association, Member Australian Restructuring Insolvency & Turnaround Association, Registered Liquidator.

 WHAT IS THE